mff-uk/odcs-dpus/readme.md

 ###Libs
 The Libs directory contains useful project that can be used by DPUs:
 * Simple RDF - made work with RDF easier.
+* External services - provides classes for manipulation with external services (query http sparql).
+* Test boost - load/store methods for RdfDataUnit.

 ###Dependencies
 Contains DPU's dependencies (jar libraries - osgi bundles).
-If DPU need some osgi-library then the library should be located here and there shold be lib/libs.txt file (line oriented) that contains list of required dependencies.
+If DPU need some osgi-library then the library should be located here and there should be lib/libs.txt file (line oriented) that contains list of required dependencies.

 ###DPU template
 Two templates are located here.
 They must be installed in maven repository before use.
 Once presented in maven repository, they can be used as a templates (create project from archeotype).